2023-DEV1-079/TicTacToe/README.md

 - If a player is able to draw three X’s or three O’s in a row, that player wins.
 - If all nine squares are filled and neither player has three in a row, the game is a draw.

+## Dependencies
+You will need Java 17 to build the project

 ## Usage

 To start the project we first need to execute: